agsb/minute/docs/Logicskeeb.md

 ### Delays

-The chords and swaps, does causes delays for layouts access as function of hold timers
+The chords and swaps, does causes delays for layouts access as function of hold timers.

+A fast typewriter does about 40 wpm, as 5 character per word, about 200 characters by 60 seconds, 3.33 characters per second, or a time delay of 300 ms between clicks.
+Enough delay.